Kiteboarding: 21st century

 In 2000, a new freestyle competition, sponsored by Red Bull was launched in Maui.
 The competition, named Red Bull King of the Air, judged riders on height, versatility, and style.
 The competition is still held annually in Cape Town, South Africa.

-From 2001 onwards, twin-tip bi-directional boards became more popular for most flat water riders, with directional boards still in use for surf conditions.
+From 2001 onward, twin-tip bi-directional boards became more popular for most flat water riders, with directional boards still in use for surf conditions.

 In May 2012, the course racing style of kitesurfing was announced as a sport for the 2016 Rio Olympics, replacing windsurfing.
 However, after a vote by the General Assembly of the ISAF in November 2012, the RSX windsurfer was reinstated for both Men and Women, resulting in kitesurfing being left out.
 The ISAF mid-year meeting of May 2013 proposed seeking an eleventh medal to include kitesurfing in 2020 without making any changes to existing events.

 In 2014, course-racing kiteboarding was included in the ISAF World Sailing World Cup program.
 In November 2014, 20 athletes attended the final competition in Abu Dhabi.
-The first place among women was taken by Elena Kalinina, while the men's winner was Great Britain's Oliver Bridge.
+The first place among women was taken by Elena Kalinina, while the men's champion was Great Britain's Oliver Bridge.

-In 2015, Elena Kalinina won again and received the title of the world champion, ahead of Great Britain's Stefania Bridge and Russian Anastasia Akopova.
+In 2015, Elena Kalinina won again and received the title of the world champion, ahead of Great Britain's Steph Bridge and the Russian Anastasia Akopova.
 The world champion among men was Maxime Nocher from Monaco, making him the youngest world champion, ahead of Oliver Bridge and Polish native Blazek Ozog.

 Kitesurfing was named an official event at the 2018 Summer Youth Olympics in Buenos Aires.

 Mixed Kite - Formula Kite was chosen by World Sailing for inclusion in the 2024 Summer Olympics.

-Kitesurfing Records
+Kitesurfing records

 Jump records (height, length, time)

+On August 8, 2023 South African athlete Joshua Emanuel ascended 36.2 meters in the North Sea near Hanstholm, riding the CORE XR Pro 7m kite.
+The previous record holder for the height of a single jump was Jamie Overbeek at 35.3m.

-Nick Jacobsen achieved the world record for the highest kite jump, measured by WOO Sports on February 19, 2017 in Cape Town, South Africa, during a session with 40-knot winds.
+Nick Jacobsen achieved a previous world record for the highest kite jump, measured by WOO Sports on February 19, 2017 in Cape Town, South Africa, during a session with 40-knot winds.
 Jacobsen's jump reached 28.6 meters high, with an airtime of 8.5 seconds.
 The record has been broken several times since then, and WOO Sports maintains jump-related leaderboards in different categories (airtime, height, etc.) based on the data recorded and uploaded by its users.
-The current record holder for the height of a single jump is Jamie Overbeek at 35.3m.

 Jesse Richman holds the record for hangtime at 22 seconds, set at Crissy Field in San Francisco, California.
 Airton Cozzolino holds the record for strapless hangtime at 19 seconds.